agneym/generate-og-image/README.md

 3. [Github Image Actions](https://github.com/calibreapp/image-actions)

-   Some utils to copy from.
+   For some utils to copy from.